Nurbanu Sultan: Valide Sultan

-Nurbanu became the first woman to hold both the rank of Haseki and Valide.
-Although the Valide Sultan rank has existed since the reign of Bayezid II, it was Murad III who, for the sake of his mother, Nurbanu, transformed it into a legal registered position.
-This means that previously the Valide Sultan was only listed as “Mother of Sultan,” in every list.
+Nurbanu became the first woman to hold both the rank of haseki and valide.
+Although the Valide Sultan rank had existed since the reign of Bayezid II, it was Murad III who, for the sake of his mother, transformed it into a legally recogniseed position.
+This means that previously the Valide Sultan was only listed as "Mother of Sultan," in every list.
 But thanks to Murad, the mother of the sultan acquired a formal title, that of valide sultan.
 And with this change, not only did valide carry out the usual responsibilities according to tradition, but its tasks and possibilities also increased significantly.

-Nurbanu did not seek to rule through her son, but merely helped her child to become a just and worthy sultan, who is loved, accepted and respected by the people.
-In this way, the valide became a high status and became an important and powerful position of the dynasty.
-Nurbanu's pocket money, which reached high amounts among both dynastic members and high level officials, is considered as an indicator of this power.
+Nurbanu did not seek to rule through her son, but merely helped him to become a just and worthy sultan, who was loved, accepted and respected by the people.
+In this way, valide became a high status and became an important and powerful position of the dynasty.
+Nurbanu's pocket money, which reached high amounts among both dynastic members and high-level officials, is considered as an indicator of this power.
 As valide sultan she was allocated 2000 coins daily.

-Also because of her absolute and ultimate authority through her son, her favorites, Canfeda Hatun, Raziye Hatun, and Hubbi Hatun trusted ladies-in-waiting to Murad and Nurbanu also appear to have been very powerful and influential during his reign.
+Also because of her absolute and ultimate authority through her son, her favorites, Canfeda Hatun, Raziye Hatun, and Hubbi Hatun, trusted ladies-in-waiting to Murad and Nurbanu, also appear to have become very powerful and influential during his reign.

 The rivalry with Safiye

 Of all the sultans, Murad was the most devoted to his mother.
 However, Nurbanu's monopoly and superiority was still threatened.

-Murad didn't keep many consorts, and was committed to a single woman, Safiye.
-Safiye Sultan was given the rank of Haseki as soon as Murad became Sultan.
+Murad did not keep many consorts, and was committed to a single woman, Safiye.
+Safiye Sultan was given the rank of haseki as soon as Murad became sultan.
 Safiye herself wanted to have a say in state affairs, so she tried to influence Murad, which in turn provoked Nurbanu's dislike.
 Her attempts were in vain, as Murad never listened to any woman but his mother.
 The details of the struggle between Safiye and Nurbanu are not known, but they probably had conflicts within the harem, for in 1582 their hostility peaked.

-To avoid the danger of dynastic extinction, it would have been logical for Safiye to gave birth to more children, but she had been unable to get pregnant for years at that time.
+To avoid the danger of dynastic extinction, it would have been logical for Safiye to gave birth to more children, but she had been unable to become pregnant for years at that time.
 In the cases where she had become pregnant, she had a miscarriage or the child was born premature and subsequently died.
-Murad, however, refused to accept new concubines due to the fact that he loved Safiye strongly — so much so he was not able to perform sexually with anyone else.
+Murad, however, refused to accept new concubines due to the fact that he loved Safiye greatly — so much so that he was not able to have sex with anyone else.
 Nurbanu then devised a plan and accused Safiye of using black magic to make the sultan impotent.
 The rumor began to spread throughout the city, and Murad eventually exiled Safiye to the Old Palace due to his self-esteem.
-Doctors eventually solved Murad's impotence, who then produced dozens of children in the following years.
+Doctors eventually solved Murad's impotence, who then had dozens of children in the following years.